 Dental material manufacturers offer a variety of sealant materials designed to meet the preferences of individual operators.
-These products include sealant materials that are unfilled, filled with an opaquer, clear, and colored and those products that change color when cured.
+These products include sealant materials that are unfilled, filled with an opaque, clear, and colored and those products that change color when cured.
 Convenient unit-dosed material is also available.
 There appears to be no difference in the retention rate.
 The filled materials are often easier to see and monitor, but the clear materials allow the operator to continue to see the filled fissures.
 Sometimes operators prefer the colored sealants to make monitoring retention easier.
 Patients and parents should be consulted prior to the placement of colored sealants.
 The dental personnel should be aware of the filler content in the sealant being utilized.
-The higher the percentage of filler, the more important it is to check and adjust the occlusion when the sealant is high in occlusion.11 It is very important that the curing light penetrates the sealant being placed to ensure maximum polymerization.
-The current sealant material of choice is a resin – dimethacrylate monomer (BIS-GMA).
+The higher the percentage of filler, the more important it is to check and adjust the occlusion when the sealant is high in occlusion.9 It is very important that the curing light penetrates the sealant being placed to ensure maximum polymerization.

 Your session is about to expire.
 Do you want to continue logged in?